IgnazioSotgiu/Restaurant-Website-MS1/README.md

 ## Structure

-The Website is composed of a [Home page](index.html) a [Gallery](gallery.html) and three menu pages with the same structure [A la Carte](a-la-carte.html) [Pre Theatre](pre-theatre.html) and [Group Menu](group-menu.html) available for large groups.
-Also the [Wine List](wine-list.html) have the same structure.
-The [contact page](contract.html) display the email contact form for enquiries.
+The Website is composed of a Home page a Gallery and three menu pages with the same structure A la Carte, Pre Theatre and Group Menu available for large groups.
+Also the Wine List have the same structure.
+The contact page display the email contact form for enquiries.
 All the pages links are present on the navigation bar, with the three food menu present in a dropdown menu.

 ---
 ![](assets/docs/website-structure.png)